khofstadter/CS220-AU-navigating-the-digital-world/README.md

 - 2021-09-21 added digital-identities.md and syllabus.md.
 Decided that each file should be written for a wider audience (e.g. Medium) to help raise the quality of writing.
 - 2021-09-07 - 2021-09-21 textual and structural refinements
 - 2021-09-07 repository created with basic info

+ ## TODO
+ This is Krisztian's todo list:

+ ### by week 2
+- add additional resources e.g. password making video, etc.

+### by week 3
+- screencasts for GitHub, VSC, GitHub Desktop
+- shall students clone or download/upload the repo?
+- student examples from last year (websites/projects)
+- brainstorm about other projects (performance in Hex?)

+### by week 4
+- screencast for GitHub vs Wordpress
+- student examples for project ideaa

+### by week 5

+### by week 6

+### by week 7
+did I address all of these:
+  - digital identities
+  - e-safety
+  - blogging
+  - social media
+  - multimedia production
+  - intelligent search strategies
+  - how are digital technologies transforming society?
+  - to what extent do digital technologies curb or enhance our rights and freedom?
+  - what digital skills are needed for the knowledge economy and a democratic society?
+  - how can we build and use our online identities?
+  - how might we use digital technologies as creative and engaging forms of communication?
+  - add more info to syllabus in syllabus file (fine tue)
 <br><br>

 > Practice what you preach.
 (Plautus)